“The set’s much-lauded juniors are particularly strong”

 - Application presentation;

 - Firm commitment to a career at the Bar;

 - An interest in family law

 Equal opportunities policy

 1 King’s Bench Walk operates an Equal Opportunities Policy.
-For more information please contact Sue Gray, Chambers Director.
+For more information please contact Gordon Walters, Chambers Director.
 We have a firm commitment to Equality and Diversity.

 For more information please download the 1kbw Pupillage Leaflet.